surniaulula/wpsso/README.md

 <p><strong>WPSSO Core is <em>incredibly fast</em> and coded for performance:</strong></p>

 <p>WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and create cache objects in background to pre-seed the transient cache.
-WPSSO Core and its add-ons use only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its add-ons use only the PHP library files and object classes they need, keeping their code small, fast and light.
 All code is fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>

 <p><strong>Advanced meta tag / JSON-LD markup filter hooks for developers:</strong></p>